 The executive director bundles the check request spreadsheet with copies of all the relevant invoices, statements and time sheets, scans the bundle, and emails the request to the accountant and treasurer.

+The treasurer reviews each item on both check requests and the scanned invoices.

 The accountant mails paper checks to the D10 office.
 When checks arrive, the executive director makes a copy of each check, matches it with the appropriate supporting documentation, and places this paperwork on file.